 Will Cat Food Make My Dog Sick?

 When dogs eat cat food, they take in far more protein and fat than they’d normally eat.
-Many dogs will be fine doing this every now and again, but if you have a dog with a sensitive stomach, all this extra protein and fat can cause dogs to feel sick.
+In my experience, many dogs will be fine doing this every now and again, but if you have a dog with a sensitive stomach, all this extra protein and fat can cause dogs to feel sick.
 Some dogs may start to vomit or have diarrhea or abdominal pain.
 Others may even progress to pancreatitis.
 This is a painful inflammation of the pancreas in reaction to the high levels of fat in the food.
 This can make dogs very ill.
 They usually vomit repeatedly and refuse to eat, sometimes for days on end.

 What If Your Dog Ate Too Much?